 Add a Mexican tradition to your menu with this authentic Mexican Beef Barbacoa recipe that’s meaty, perfectly tender and flavorful in your VitaClay cooker.
 You’ll love this as a delicious filling for tacos, burritos or the main dish in your dinner table.
-A not so complicated, easy to make a dish that doesn’t require hard to find ingredients.
-What I love about this dish is that it takes only 2 to 3 hours in my clay cooker to get the tender, most flavorful Beef Barbacoa in no time!
+A simple easy to make a dish that doesn’t require rare ingredients.
+What I love about this dish is that it takes only 2 to 3 hours in my clay cooker to get the tender, most flavorful slow cooker taco meat in no time!

 1 3 to 5 lb beef chuck roast